 This was a huge victory for medical marijuana card holders.

 Nevertheless, law enforcement agencies are often slow on the uptake, and sometimes try and find ways to circumvent the clear stated law.
-If you are an Arizona Medical Marijuana card holder and are arrested for possessing the medication that you are lawfully allowed to possess, call an attorney immediately to find out what recourse and defenses you may have.
+If you are an Arizona Medical Marijuana card holder and are arrested for possessing the medication that you are lawfully allowed to possess, call a Phoenix marijuana lawyer immediately to find out what recourse and defenses you may have.